VirtualServer and VirtualServerRoute resources

 State: Invalid

-Note: If you make an existing resource invalid, the Ingress Controller will reject it and remove the corresponding configuration from NGINX.
+Note: If you make an existing resource invalid, NGINX Ingress Controller will reject it and remove the corresponding configuration from NGINX.

 You can customize the NGINX configuration for VirtualServer and VirtualServerRoutes resources using the ConfigMap.
 Most of the ConfigMap keys are supported, with the following exceptions: